-To learn how to generate a new spam test please follow the step-by-step instructions below.
-If you're experiencing an issue with your spam test please visit the FAQ section.
+Generate a new Spam Test manually or through your ESP connection.
+If you're experiencing an issue with your Spam Test, please visit the FAQ section.

-No. Each new spam test requires you to send your email to a new list of seed addresses.
-Whilst some of the addresses may be the same or look similar, the majority of the list are unique addresses that need to receive the email in order to return complete results to your Litmus account.
+No. Each new Spam Test requires you to send your email to a new list of seed addresses.
+While some of the addresses may be the same or look similar, the majority of the list are unique addresses that need to receive the email in order to return complete results to your Litmus account.

 Why am I receiving a "We can't find your test email" message?